Research & Publications

 Dr. Magriples is interested in researching models for delivery of obstetric care, like the nationally recognized Centering Pregnancy Program.
 This program is an innovative model for providing group prenatal care that has been implemented at care sites around the United States since 1995.
 The program’s format, offered to a small group of women of the same gestational age, allows expectant mothers to receive support from other women while gaining knowledge and skills related to pregnancy, childbirth and parenting.

-As the health care industry continues to evolve and change, Dr. Magriples is looking for opportunities to make a difference at home and abroad.
-She is a member of the Global Health Committee for the Society of Maternal-Fetal Medicine, whose mission is to help pregnant women in resource-limited settings around the world.
+Dr. Magriples is a member of the Global Health Committee for the Society of Maternal-Fetal Medicine, whose mission is to help pregnant women in resource-limited settings around the world.
+She was part of the Human Resources for Health project in Rwanda training over 100 OBGYN residents in Rwanda for 10 years and continues to be involved in their training.

-Patients can meet with Dr. Magriples in two New Haven locations—Long Wharf and Saint Raphael Campus.
-She also travels around the state as a consultant to two hospitals in Waterbury, St. Mary’s and Waterbury, and Lawrence + Memorial Hospital in New London.
-She is board certified in Obstetrics and Gynecology.
+Patients can meet with Dr. Magriples at the Long Wharf office in New Haven.
+She also performs perinatal ultrasound at Waterbury Hospital in Waterbury and Lawrence + Memorial Hospital in New London.
+She is board certified in Obstetrics and Gynecology and Maternal Fetal Medicine.

 Education & Training